gejiawen/sword-logger/README.md

 - `logSaveBuffer`, buffer records number, default is 100
 - `enableDurationLimit`, enable duration timeout limit or not
 - `durationLimit`, duration timeout limit, default is 5000ms, sword-logger use `WARN` level when over duration timeout limit
+- `enableCache: true,`, what's this fucking do?
+I forget it myself
 - `enableRequestDetail`, enable request log detail or not
 - `enableResponseDetail`, enable response log detail or not
 - `enableActionLogger`, enable action log or not